void-linux/void-packages/Manual.md

 So far, we have listed four types of `depends` variables: `hostmakedepends`, `makedepends`, `checkdepends` and `depends`.
-These different kinds of variables are necessary because `xbps-src` supports cross compilation and to avoid installing unecessary packages in the build environment.
+These different kinds of variables are necessary because `xbps-src` supports cross compilation and to avoid installing unnecessary packages in the build environment.

 During a build process, there are programs that must be _run_ on the host, such as `yacc` or the C compiler.
 The packages that contain these programs should be